-Determining impairment due to credit risk is one of the most significant and complex estimation exercises performed when preparing the accompanying consolidated annual accounts.
-The evaluation of impairment due to credit risk is based on both individualized and collective estimates of coverage, in this case through the application of the Group's internal models.
+Determining impairment for credit risk is one of the most significant and complex estimation exercises performed when preparing the accompanying consolidated annual accounts.
+The evaluation of impairment for credit risk is based on both individualized and collective estimates of coverage, in this case through the application of the Group's internal models, and involves a process that implies judgments and estimates, and so it has been a key matter of our audit.

 In the determination of hedges for credit risk, guarantees, real or personal, considered effective are considered.
-The Group has developed internal methodologies for evaluating the recoverable amount of real estate collateral.
+In this sense, the Group has developed internal methodologies for evaluating the recoverable amount of real estate collateral.